Jaeiya/parkour/ideas.md

 - Board can be configured through the UI to update lives
 - Communicates with the leaderboard to transfer _lives_ counts

+## Medal Breakdown

+Players can earn medals, but the way in which they earn medals is through lives.
+This means that there can be different ranks among medals.
+The lower the rank, the better the medal.

+For instance if the silver rank has a threshold of 3 - 5 lives, then that means the possible ranks for Silver are S1 - S3.
+Where an S1 only used 1 life and an S3 used 3 lives of the Silver rank.
+Less lives means higher rank.

 ## Stats Board

 Displays all relevant player data in an easy-to-read format.